-- Facilitate student learning and student success through the use of technology
+- Empowering student learning through the use of innovation and technology

 The program course sequence begins for new students each Fall and Spring semester.
 Class size is limited, making entrance into the CAC Nursing Program highly competitive.
 Those interested in additional information or an application to the program can attend a Nursing Information Session.

 Prerequisites (8 credits): BIO201, BIO202 – Human Anatomy and Physiology I & II